We all want our lashes to look their best with minimal effort, don’t we?

 - Next, shields are placed on the upper eyelids and the lashes are scraped back into place and held there by a special bonding solution.

 Et voila!
-You can put away your trusty old curler for an estimated six to eight weeks.
+You can put away your curler for an estimated six to eight weeks.

 Nouveau recommend using its special eyelash conditioning serum in the weeks following to keep your lashes in optimum condition.
 I happened to be trying Revitalash at the time and so I continued with that instead.

 Fast forward nine weeks…

 I wanted to wait a good couple of months before sharing my thoughts so that I could see how well the treatment lasted etc. To begin with, my lashes were really uplifted and I was pleased with the result.
-However, after the three-week mark, they began to lose some definition and I found myself reaching for my trusty curler again.
+However, after the three-week mark, they began to lose some curl definition and I found myself reaching for my trusty curler again.

 Comparing LVL lash lift to a traditional lash perm, In terms of longevity, I found the perm gives a longer-lasting effect – enjoying curly lashes for the full expected time of six-eight weeks.
-With LVL as I mentioned earlier, I found my lashes to be at their best for around three weeks.
-Of course, we will all have different results (depending on individual growth cycle and lash type).
+With the LVL Lash Lift, as mentioned earlier, I found my lashes to be at their best for around three weeks.
+Of course, we’ll all have different results (depending on individual growth cycle and lash type).

-If you have a special event or occasion, you could have the treatment for a bit of a lash boost.
+If you have a special event or occasion coming up, you could have the treatment for an extra lash boost.